 10. Message in a Bottle by Nicholas Sparks

-- Theresa, a columnist and divorced mother, was jogging along the beach when she found a bottle with a letter inside it.
+Theresa, a columnist, and divorced mother were jogging along the beach when she found a bottle with a letter inside it.
 It was addressed to Catherine from Garrett.
 She found the letter so moving that she went to her editor to see the letter.
 Her editor urged her to publish it.
 Curiosity got into her that she found 2 more letters from Garrett.
 A little research and she found herself at Wilmington, where Garrett owns a diving shop.
 A friendly invitation to sail lead them to each other's arms, with Theresa not telling Garrett that she found his letters to Catherine.

 I wasn't able to watch the movie so the ending was quite a surprise.
 It was so moving.
 Time is really precious so we should always tell our loved one that we love them.